 The subject site fronts Walling Circle, a public street.
 The applicant is proposing individual access for Parcels 1 and 2.
-The attached Preliminary Plat indicates that a 5-ft. access and utility easement is proposed on Parcel 1 for the benefit of Parcel 2.

 20. Gated streets.
 Gated streets are prohibited in all residential areas on both public and private streets.
 A driveway to an individual home may be gated.